BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 # 1. Generating input images

 Training an AI is a classic example of "[garbage in, garbage out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out)".
 The better the input images you provide, the better the output you'll get.
 To that end, I use SD to generate the input images for the character I'm going to train.
-That way, I can generate hundreds of permutations based on a description of that character, and pick just the best images to use for the later training.
+That way, I can generate lots of permutations based on a description of that character, and pick just the best images to use for the later training.

 I generate these images via [Automatic1111's Stable Diffusion web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (I'll call it "A1111" below).
 I won't cover how to set up A1111 here; there are lots of tutorials available for getting A1111 up and running.
 But here's how I customize A1111 for input image generation.

 ## Choosing a checkpoint for generating your input images

 You can use any SD checkpoint you like to generate your input images, although it's essential that the model you choose has seen (and can generate) representative examples like your character.
-I've been creating photorealistic made-up characters, and I've found [Deliberate](https://civitai.com/models/4823/deliberate) (v2) to be a good, flexible checkpoint for that, but there are plenty of other models available on sites like [CivitAI](https://civitai.com/).
+I've been creating photorealistic made-up characters, and I've found [Deliberate](https://civitai.com/models/4823/deliberate) (v2) to be a good, flexible checkpoint for that, but there are plenty of other checkpoints available on sites like [CivitAI](https://civitai.com/).

 ## Setting up an input prompt

 With your preferred generation checkpoint selected in A1111's web interface, open the `txt2img` tab, and enter a positive prompt with the following format:

 ```
-an extreme closeup front shot photo of %your character's look% (naked:1.3), %your character's body shape%, %your character's hairstyle%, (neutral gray background:1.3), neutral face expression
+an extreme closeup front shot photo of %your character's look% (naked:1.3), %your character's hairstyle%, (neutral gray background:1.3), neutral face expression
 ```

 For this input prompt, I've boosted the strength of the `naked` prompt token, to say "we _really_ want the images to be of the character naked, please."
-I've found this reduces the number of non-naked images we have to throw away later on.
+I've found this reduces the number of non-naked upper-body images we have to throw away later on.
 Similarly, I've boosted "neutral gray background", so that (hopefully) all of the images come out with nothing distracting in the background.

-Replace `%your character's look%`, `%your character's body shape%`, and `%your character's hairstyle%` in the prompt with descriptions that will reliably generate a face, body, and hairstyle that match your target character.
+Replace `%your character's look%` and `%your character's hairstyle%` in the prompt with descriptions that will reliably generate a face and hairstyle that match your target character.

 Be descriptive, but try to stay within the `75/75` limit of A1111's input prompt box.
 The fewer essential details you provide, the more chance there is that those details will be present in every image you generate.
 (And the facial details are the ones that really matter.)